jlobatop/GA-CFD-MO/README.md

 A python notebook that joins a lot of previously done functions with the purpose of creating the internal mesh (for the moment) of an airfoil selected with a NACA4 code, including an angle of attack variator.
 The other notebook develops and external flow mesh from a NACA profile and some other parameters.
 Also a calculator of boundary layer inflation has been added to increase the utility of the external mesh generator.

+## openFoam_cases
+Folder to store different OpenFOAM cases useful for the thesis or Python scripts to automate different tasks such as automatic evaluation or post-processing.

 ## optimization
 First approach to complex systems: neural networks and genetic algorithms.
-Given that the problem will be developed as a 2D surface, some _ function_optimization _ has been performed.
+Given that the problem will be developed as a 2D surface, some <tt> function_optimization </tt> has been performed.
 The classical Monte Carlo method and an optimized Monte Carlo method have been coded up to this moment.
-Some genetical algorithm will be created after basic background is better understanded.
+A genetic algorithm approach has been included in order to compute the solution of a multiobjective optimization problem.

 ## vortex-generation